 - Hazelwood Mine Fire Inquiry Implementation Monitor – 2015 Annual Report (tabled 25 November 2015)

-The 2019 Annual Report is the final report required to be tabled in Parliament.
-Following the tabling of this report, IGEM will continue monitoring any ongoing recommendations and actions, and report implementation progress directly to the Minister for Police and Emergency Services.
+The 2019 Annual Report was the final report required to be tabled in Parliament.
+IGEM will continue monitoring any ongoing recommendations and actions, and report implementation progress directly to the Minister for Police and Emergency Services.
 IGEM publishes these reports with the minister's approval.